Stepparent Adoption FAQ's

-Getting consent from the other birth parent is often difficult because it means that that birth parent is giving up all parental responsibilities.
+Getting consent from the other birth parent is often difficult because it means that the birth parent is giving up all parental responsibilities.
 If the birth parent doesn't have a relationship with the child, the stepparent may have an easier time getting consent.

 There are ways to terminate the other birth parent's parental rights, which would eliminate the requirement of their consent.
-Parental rights can be terminated if you can prove the other parent: abandoned the child, is unfit, or is not the biological father (when the other parent is male).
+Parental rights can be terminated if you can prove the other parent:

 If you have cause to show that the other birth parent is unfit, most state courts will conduct a fitness hearing.
-At this hearing, the court will deem the other birth parent unfit if they are abusive, neglectful, fail to visit, have a mental disturbance, addicted to drugs or alcohol, or are incarcerated.
+At this hearing, the court will deem the other birth parent unfit if they are abusive, neglectful, fail to visit, have a mental disturbance, are addicted to drugs or alcohol, or are incarcerated.

 Presumed birth father is not really the father:

 Showing that the other parent is not legally the father can also terminate that father's parental rights.
 In all states, when a child is born to a married couple, the husband is the presumed father.
-If a man marries a woman after the birth of the child and the man is named as father on the birth certificate, that man is the presumed father.
+If a man marries a woman after the birth of the child and the man is named as the father on the birth certificate, that man is the presumed father.